Floloffel/Guitar-exercises/README.md

 * click on the three dots on the right and then download
 ![download button](images/download%20button.png)

+* Your windows security might not like that you downloaded an .exe file from a stranger in the internet.
+Continue at your own risk. :)

 ## Python
 This folder contains the source python script and requirements.
 The .exe file is build from the python script via pyinstaller.
 Pyinstaller will create some more data.
 For explanation visit: https://pyinstaller.org/en/stable/operating-mode.html#bundling-to-one-file